-These prisons (North Vietnamese) are all the same; the name of the game is to unstring their victims with fear and polarize them with guilt.
+These prisons (North Vietnamese) are all the same; the name of the game is to unstring their victims with lear and polarize them with guilt.
 There are always more rules than can practically be obeyed, always a tripwire system to snare you in a violation that the jailers can brand as moral turpitude.

-Admiral James Stockdale, 1982
+Admirai James Stockdale, 1982

 Today, the power of government is growing rapidly with no upper limit in sight.
-Every increase in government power creates more economic, social, and foreign problems, which are then used as excuses for ever bigger government.
+Every increase in government power creates more economic, social and foreign problems, which are then used as excuses for ever bigger government.

 Governments adore having emergency powers: that is why they have emergencies in the first place.
-Richard Needham, 1977

-It is the Nature of Power to be ever encroaching, and converting every extraordinary Power granted at particular Times, and upon particular Occasions, into an ordinary Power, to be used at all Times, and when there is no Occasion; nor does it ever part willingly with any Advantage.
+it is the Nature of Power to be ever encroaching, and converting every extraordinary Power, granted at particular Times, and upon particular Occasions, into an ordinary Power, to be used at all Times, and when there is no Occasion; nor does it ever part willingly with any Advantage.

 John Trenchard and Thomas Gordon, 1722

-But whether the Constitution really be one thing, or another, this much is certain-that it has either authorized such a government as we have had, or has been powerless to prevent it.
-Lysander Spooner, 1870
+But whether the Constitution really be one thing, or another, this much is certain--that it has either authorized such a government as we have had, or has been powerless to prevent it.

-Government power causes conflict, chaos, and instability.
+Government power causes conflict, chaos and instability.
 Any political system must move toward either more oppression or more liberty.

 There is no other alternative to totalitarian slavery than liberty.
-Ludwig von Mises, 1952